 P3 - 5 bolts.
 You follow the water runnel a little further, then follow a pair of really cool, understated dikes to the next anchor.
 Again, you can follow the bolts.

 P4 - This is the business.
 4 bolts.
 Easy 5.7 for besting the roof and for the friction step-across stemming the water runnel, both of which can probably (but shouldn't) be avoided on easier terrain.
 Leave the belay heading for the "stepladder" in the roof.
 A balancey no-hand two-step gets you over the roof here, with a bomber cam right beneath you.
 You can get over the roof to the left more steeply (but with some hands) or to the right at a lower weakness, but for my money, I'd head up the steps.
 It's a lot of fun.
 Above here, head for the left-facing crescent/arch and climb this to a spot with a somewhat delicate stem across the water runnel.
 If you use protection in this arch, place it as far left as possible or you’ll add a lot of drag.
 Do the crux traverse, clip a bolt, and run up to the route's only semi-unpleasant semi-hanging belay.

 P5 - From the belay, climb up a few feet an clip a bolt (just one on this pitch), the run up the rest of the pitch on the left side of a giant "bellybutton" to some well-positioned chains at the end of the route.
 The angle eases off just as the rock becomes incredibly featured.
 Tie a couple of slipknots around the runnels to impress your friends, or just skip it if you're in a rush.
-You will not fall on this pitch.
+You'll not fall on this pitch.
 Your grandmother would not fall on this pitch.

 From here either rap the route or scramble straight up third class boulders to increasingly low-angle rock that leads to the dome's summit.